harrywang/harrywang.github.io/_posts/2024-02-01-gpt-labeling.md

 ### TL;DR

 Data labeling stands as a significant application for Large Language Models (LLMs).
 In this post, I will be sharing my insights and knowledge gained from using ChatGPT (API versions 3.5 and 4) for an Aspect-Based Sentiment Analysis (ABSA) task.
-I selected ABSA as the example because it is a challenging task, and I have prior experience handling similar tasks in both research and industry projects without relying on Large Language Models (LLMs).
+I selected ABSA as the example because it is a challenging task, and I have prior experience handling similar tasks in both research and industry projects without relying on LLMs.
 For example, my team had trained and made available a BERT-based ABSA model, which can be accessed [here](https://huggingface.co/tezign/BERT-LSTM-based-ABSA).

 Key takeaways:

-- Large Language Models (LLMs) can effectively perform data labeling tasks at a level similar to human performance, leading to potential time and cost savings.
+- Large Language Models (LLMs) can effectively perform data labeling tasks at a level similar to human performance without human data labeling and model training, leading to potential time and cost savings.
 - Use GPT4 to label 2 million reviews with long few-shot prompt can cost about $30K
 - Supervised Fine-tuning (SFT) is cheaper and faster but the performance is much worse than GPT4 (NOTE: this may due to the fine-tuning data issue - I did not spend much time tweaking the fine-tuning dataset.)